hashicorp/terraform-provider-hcp/docs/resources/aws_network_peering.md

 - `expires_at` (String) The time after which the network peering will be considered expired if it hasn't transitioned into `ACCEPTED` or `ACTIVE` state.
 - `id` (String) The ID of this resource.
 - `organization_id` (String) The ID of the HCP organization where the network peering is located.
 Always matches the HVN's organization.
-- `project_id` (String) The ID of the HCP project where the network peering is located.
-Always matches the HVN's project.
 - `provider_peering_id` (String) The peering connection ID used by AWS.
 - `self_link` (String) A unique URL identifying the network peering.
 - `state` (String) The state of the network peering.